equinix/terraform-provider-equinix/website/docs/r/project.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Project on Packet.net
+* `name` - (Required) The name of the project on Packet.net
+* `organization_id` - The UUID of organization under which you want to create the project.
+If you leave it out, the project will be create under your the default organization of your account.
 * `payment_method_id` - The UUID of payment method for this project.
 The payment method and the project need to belong to the same organization (passed with `organization_id`, or default).
-* `organization_id` - The UUID of Organization under which you want to create the project.
-If you leave it out, the project will be create under your the default Organization of your account.
 * `bgp_config` - Optional BGP settings.
 Refer to [Packet guide for BGP](https://support.packet.com/kb/articles/bgp).

 Once you set the BGP config in a project, it can't be removed (due to a limitation in the Packet API).
 It can be updated.